Jacksonville Boat Accident Lawyers

 Unfortunately, the statutes governing boating accidents limit liability for the accident to the operator of the vessel; liability does not extend to the owner of the vessel unless the owner is the operator or is present.

 These rules shield corporate owners of vessels, so that, unlike truck accidents, a corporation that puts a dangerous boat on the water may be protected from liability.
 This provision may block your legal claim for compensation for your injuries.

 However, there is hope for your claim.
-The Boat accident lawyers Jacksonville at know how to hold the owner liable, even if not on-board, through various other legal theories such as negligent entrustment.
+Our team of boat accident lawyers know how to hold the owner liable, even if not on-board, through various other legal theories such as negligent entrustment.

 If you have been injured in a boating accident, you deserve full compensation for your injuries.
-Contact Hardesty, Tyde, Green & Ashton, P.A. today for your free consultation with an experienced Jacksonville boat accident attorneys.
+Contact Hardesty, Tyde, Green & Ashton, P.A. today for your free consultation with our team of experienced Jacksonville boat accident attorneys.

-Call Boat Accident Lawyers Jacksonville today at 904-398-2212 to help you navigate the legal system to pursue the compensation you deserve for your injuries.
+Call us today at 904-398-2212 and let us help you navigate the legal system to pursue the compensation you deserve for your injuries.